-- The name itself signifies that soybeans are primarily used in making this condiment.
-But, depending upon the method of preparation, different contents are used.
+- The name itself signifies that soybeans are primarily used in making it.
+Depending upon the method of preparation, different contents are used.
 For example, in some of the traditional Chinese soy sauces, fermented fish is used in addition to soybeans.
-And, most of the brands available in the market contain fermented wheat with little or no soy beans.
+Most of the brands available in the market contain fermented wheat with little or no soy beans.

 - The primary ingredients are soybeans, wheat flour, water, and salt.
 Flour grounded from roasted wheat is preferred due to better taste and flavor.
 The salt content too varies in different types.
 For example, dark soy sauce is thicker, darker, sweeter and contains less salt than the light one.

-- Basically, there are two ways of making soy sauce, depending upon which the components vary, viz. traditional method and artificial hydrolysis.
-In the traditional way, the ingredients, soy beans and wheat or barley grains are fermented with the yeast, Aspergillus oryzae under natural conditions.
-The yeast strain can be substituted with other microorganisms that help in fermentation process.
+- There are 2 ways of making soy sauce, the components vary accordingly, viz. traditional method and artificial hydrolysis.
+In the traditional way, the ingredients, soy beans and wheat or barley are fermented with the yeast, Aspergillus oryzae under natural conditions.
+The yeast strain can be substituted with other microorganisms that help in fermentation.